Daud Haider

-Daud Haider is a Bangladeshi poet who was forced into exile after writing a poem that "insulted" religion including Islam.
-American Center, International PEN have described him as "distinguished poet".
+Daud Haider (21 February 1952 – 26 April 2025) was a Bangladeshi poet who was forced into exile after writing a poem that "insulted" religions, including Islam.
+American Center, PEN International have described him as a "distinguished poet".

 Early life

 Haider was born on 21 February 1952 at Dohar of Pabna district.

 Career

-His poem style has been described as more focused on "feeling of the masses".
+Haider's poetic style has been described as more focused on "feeling of the masses".
 He was the literary editor of the Dainik Sambad based in Dhaka, Bangladesh.
 He wrote a poem criticizing religion.
-His was physically attacked for his works.
+He was physically attacked for his works.
 He was imprisoned by the government of Bangladesh.
 President Sheikh Mujibur Rahman was blamed for forcing him into exile.
 His ancestral house was destroyed by arson and one of his relatives was killed.
 He moved to exile in Kolkata, India before moving to Berlin, Germany.